Titanodula formosana

-Titanodula formosana is a species of praying mantis in the subfamily Hierodulinae.
-T. formosana is found in Taiwan, Malaysia and the Sunda islands.
+Titanodula formosana, also known as the Formosan giant mantis, is a species of praying mantis in the subfamily Hierodulinae.
+T. formosana is found in China, Taiwan, Malaysia and the Sunda islands.

 Taxonomy

 T. formosana was originally placed in Hierodula, but a 2020 study moved the species to a new genus, Titanodula, based on its large size and the unique shape of the male genitalia.